FullByte/FullByte.github.io/docs/tech/hack/challenges/tryhackme.com.md

 Warning: include(): Failed opening 'somethingwithdog.php' for inclusion (include_path='.:/usr/local/lib/php') in /var/www/html/index.php on line 24
 ```

 So we know the page requires us to include dog (or cat) in the view-parameter of the request and then includes a file with whatever is in the view-parameter followed by ".php".
+But the file does not have to be in the same directory as the programmer had intended, maybe we can try to add a relative path to the file name.

 We know the website is served using apache 2.4.38 (from opening /server-status and running nmap) so we could have a look at well known apache files e.g. the log files.
 Just to be safe, fell free to add as many ../ as you want :D